Susan Gast, Author

 Dried fruits offer numerous health benefits for both males and females.
 They can aid in weight management, improve skin health, and provide essential nutrients when incorporated into daily routines.

-What are the advantages of consuming dried fruits for females?
+What are the health benefits of eating dried fruits?

 https://www.health.com/dried-fruits-8416856